awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.AddNode.md

 ## Using the AWS CLI<a name="Clusters.AddNode.CLI"></a>

 To add nodes to a cluster using the AWS CLI, use the AWS CLI operation `modify-cache-cluster` with the following parameters:
-+ `--cache-cluster-id` The ID of the cache cluster you want to add nodes to\.
++ `--cache-cluster-id` The ID of the cache cluster that you want to add nodes to\.
-+ `--num-cache-nodes` The `--num-cache-nodes` parameter specifies the number of nodes you want in this cluster after the modification is applied\.
++ `--num-cache-nodes` The `--num-cache-nodes` parameter specifies the number of nodes that you want in this cluster after the modification is applied\.
 To add nodes to this cluster, `--num-cache-nodes` must be greater than the current number of nodes in this cluster\.
 If this value is less than the current number of nodes, ElastiCache expects the parameter `cache-node-ids-to-remove` and a list of nodes to remove from the cluster\.
 For more information, see [Using the AWS CLI](Clusters.DeleteNode.md#Clusters.DeleteNode.CLI)\.
 + `--apply-immediately` or `--no-apply-immediately` which specifies whether to add these nodes immediately or at the next maintenance window\.

 For Linux, macOS, or Unix: